Hayfield branch: Opening

 The branch was subsequently assigned to the London Midland Region of British Railways.
 Introduction of diesel multiple unit (DMU) trains led to an improvement in passenger services and, by the 1960s, there was an hourly frequency to and from Manchester Piccadilly, with some additional trains at peak times.
 Unlike some neighbouring lines, the station also enjoyed an hourly Sunday service which was popular with walkers.

 Kinder Reservoir

 A short-lived continuation of the line was built in the early 20th century to convey materials and workmen during the construction of Kinder Reservoir.

 Closure

 After World War II, passenger traffic on the line reduced.
-The whole Manchester Piccadilly-Romiley-Hayfield line had been included in the 1963 Beeching cuts proposals; however, the government chose instead to retain the Hope Valley line in favour of closing the Woodhead line to passenger services.
+The whole Manchester Piccadilly-Romiley-Hayfield line had been included in the 1963 Beeching cuts proposals; however, the government chose instead to retain the Hope Valley Line in favour of closing the Woodhead line to passenger services.
 The Hayfield line was closed in January 1970.

-The site today
+Preservation

 The line was purchased from British Rail by Derbyshire County Council in 1973 and now forms the Sett Valley Trail.